What our mark means

 Is this similar to organic or cruelty-free?

 UEBT certification is not the same as organic certification but they are complementary.
-The Ethical BioTrade Standard requires practices that respect biodiversity and reduce biodiversity loss, such as restrictions on forest cutting, protection of endangered species and pollinators, enriching natural ecosystems and reducing pesticides.
+UEBT Standard requires practices that respect biodiversity and reduce biodiversity loss, such as restrictions on forest cutting, protection of endangered species and pollinators, enriching natural ecosystems and reducing pesticides.
 Many ingredients in UEBT member companies’ products are both UEBT certified and certified organic, and the two systems often work together in farms and cultivation fields.

 UEBT certification is also different from the ‘cruelty-free’ mark.
 Animal testing is outside the scope of the UEBT standard, which is focused on the ground where ingredients are grown and collected.
 Companies that work with UEBT often make separate commitments on this issue.